-A standard illustration is typically 9-15 pages long, while some index universal life insurance illustrations may be 30-40 pages long.
+A standard illustration is typically 9-15 pages long, while index universal life insurance illustrations are 30-40 pages long.

-With any cash universal life insurance policy, they need a lot of time to build up cash value to provide the promised benefits later on.
+With any cash universal life insurance policy, they need time to build up a cash value to provide the promised benefits later on.

 For older insureds and those with high-risk health issues,

 It is even more difficult to make the ul policy work due to the cost of insurance charges of these policies.

 Universal life insurance may be a great option to meet your insurance needs,

 But do not buy any policy unless you fully understand how it works.

 With our life insurance service, we research the best life insurance companies for your universal life insurance needs.